senorbeast/dsa-py/docs/concepts.md

 - Eg: Min Stack, Parentheses Problems,

+#### Binary Search

+- :bulb: Think Binary search when
+  - Finding solution in a collection of solutions
+  - When we can divide the collection in half, maybe with few edge cases
+- :writing_hand: Points for Coding it
+  - If we need to regress to a solution, keep the track of the mid value

+#### Hashmap

+- :bulb: Think Hashmap when
+  - Comparing previously visited elements. (hash key it in a deterministic way)
+    - Via frequency count
+    - complement
+    - any function

+#### Recursion - Tree

+- We run a function for each node of a tree
+- If we want a local var for each function, we pass it in the function
+- The local var is personal to each node/function
+- If we want a global var, we don't pass it in the function

 #### Trees (Recursive)

 - :bulb: Think Trees when

   - We have common part, then branching into choice
   - Recursiveness
   - Choices